Simulated Operational Testing of the Prototype Implementation of the SOFIE Model: The 2025 Space Weather Prediction Testbed Exercise: Discussion

-Another free parameter in M-FLAMPA is the mean free path parameter of SEPs in the upstream solar wind, which affects both particle acceleration at the shock and subsequent transport processes.
-Variations in this parameter can alter the predicted threshold crossing time, peak intensity, decay phase profile, and particle energy spectrum (see Figure 9 in \citeA{zhao2024solar} and Figure 15 in \citeA{liu2025physics}).
+Another free parameter in M-FLAMPA is the \textBoldadd{parallel} mean free path parameter of SEPs in the upstream solar wind, which affects both particle acceleration at the shock and subsequent transport processes.
+Variations in this parameter can alter the predicted threshold crossing time, peak intensity, decay phase profile, and particle energy spectrum (see Figure 9 in \citeA{zhao2024solar}, Figure 15 in \citeA{liu2025physics}, \textBoldadd{\citeA{els2024diffusion, lang2024detailed, zhong2024mean}, and references therein}).
 In the SWPT exercise, we used the same value of 0.1 au for both events (see Table \ref{tab:param}), although the optimal value may differ for individual events.
-In the future, we plan to simulate more historical events during the SOFIE validation phase, allowing this parameter to be adjusted based on historical event statistics or empirical relations to improve forecast reliability for operational predictions.
+In the future, we plan to simulate \textBoldmod{more}{a larger set of} historical events during the SOFIE validation phase, allowing this free parameter to be adjusted based on historical event statistics or empirical relations to improve forecast reliability for operational predictions.

+\textBoldadd{In the current configuration of M-FLAMPA, we also note that cross-field diffusion and particle drift effects are neglected (see Section \ref{sec2:method} and references therein), such that SEP transport is restricted to individual magnetic field lines.
+As a result, uncertainties in magnetic connectivity (e.g., the event shown in Figure \ref{fig:cmeshk201709}(e)) can further influence the predicted SEP fluxes.
+Under these assumptions, the parallel mean free path mentioned here should be regarded as an effective parameter rather than a direct representation of the physical scattering conditions when additional transport processes are included.
+While addressing these limitations will require further model development, ensemble simulations and probabilistic estimates of the mean free path represent promising refinements to improve forecast robustness and reliability for current operational applications.}